← Back to Recipes

 👨🍳 Instructions

-Place dried cranberries and water (or apple juice if using) in a microwave-safe bowl.
-For best blood sugar control, use water with 1 teaspoon lemon juice instead of apple juice.
+Place dried cranberries and water (not apple juice) in a microwave-safe bowl.
+For best blood sugar control, use water with 1 teaspoon lemon juice instead of apple juice, as apple juice adds unnecessary sugar and raises the glycemic impact.
 Microwave on high for 1 minute, then stir thoroughly.
 Continue heating in 30-second intervals, stirring after each, until the liquid is steaming hot.
 Cover the bowl and let stand at room temperature for approximately 1 hour until the cranberries have absorbed most of the liquid and the mixture has cooled.
 Stir in vanilla extract and ground cinnamon, then set aside.
+Note: Dried cranberries have a high glycemic index; for even better blood sugar control, consider using fresh or frozen cranberries instead and add a small amount of low-glycemic sweetener to taste.

 Preheat your oven to 375°F (190°C).
-In a large mixing bowl, add the arrowroot powder (or cornstarch if using) and sliced apples.
+In a large mixing bowl, add the arrowroot powder and sliced apples.
 Toss the apples thoroughly to coat each slice evenly with the starch, which will help thicken the fruit juices during baking.
+Arrowroot powder is preferred over cornstarch for its lower glycemic impact.
 Add the prepared cranberry mixture and stir gently to combine all the fruit filling ingredients.
 Set aside while you prepare the pastry.

-In a separate large bowl, whisk together the whole-wheat flour and sweetener (allulose, erythritol, or sugar if using) until well combined.
+In a separate large bowl, whisk together the whole-wheat flour and low-glycemic sweetener (allulose or erythritol) until well combined.
+These sweeteners provide sweetness without raising blood sugar, unlike regular sugar.
 In a small bowl, melt the butter and stir in the canola oil.
 Drizzle this butter-oil mixture over the flour mixture.
 Using a fork or your fingertips, work the fats into the flour until the mixture resembles coarse crumbs with pea-sized pieces throughout.

 Add ice water to the flour mixture one tablespoon at a time, mixing gently with a fork after each addition.
 Continue adding water just until the dough begins to hold together in a shaggy mass.
 You may need 3-4 tablespoons total.
 Avoid overworking the dough, as this develops gluten and makes the crust tough.
 The dough should be slightly crumbly but hold together when pressed.